 - Do they incorporate our feedback into their solution?
 How do they take it?

-- Is the solution oriented at making life easier for customers or does it "just work"?
+- Does the solution make life easier for customers or does it "just work"?

 - Are they detail oriented?

 After the exercise is finished we setup a 1 hour call.

 During the first half, a 30-minute demo is held to go over the solution's implementation.
 This is a good point to go over anything that wasn't previously covered in chat.
 During and after the demo we will ask questions and exchange thoughts.
 Again, the goal is to simulate as much as possible the day-to-day experience at Auth0.

 We all know hiring is hard.
 We actually measure how hard it is.
 For example, for a particular job posting, out of 126 candidates we hired 5 of them.
 The following image shows a summary of the stages for that posting: